Social Media:

 Public Statement of Separation

-For these reasons, we can no longer support him or his ministry.
-Although we have kept online some of his more orthodox teachings for the benefit of the Spanish-speaking world, we strongly urge that they be heard with discernment.
+For these reasons, we can no longer support him or his organization.
+Although a few of his more orthodox teachings remain available in Spanish, they should be approached with strict discernment.

 Why We Differ from the Ministry of Steve Gregg